David Ivon Jones: Departure from Africa to Europe (1920–1924)

 In 1920, before Jones permanently departed from South Africa later that year, one of his last major actions was to co-found communist-themed night schools for black workers in South Africa, along with famous botanist Eddie Roux.
 These night schools became some of the first recorded instances of night schools for black workers in the history of South Africa.

 In November 1920, Jones left South Africa for Europe, but due to his declining health stayed in Nice.
 In March 1921, while still living in Nice, he wrote a report for the executive committee of the Communist International (ECCI) titled Communism in South Africa.
 This report was a highly detailed and erudite survey of the complex political, social and economic conditions of South Africa, with a heavy emphasis on analysing the country's racial and class divisions.
 It is believed by researchers of communist history that Jones's survey had a major impact on Vladimir Lenin.

 "[The Negro] is the greatest living accuser of capitalist civilization.
 The wealth of England and America is built upon his bones.
 The slave ships of Bristol and New York, with good Quaker prayers to speed them, founded the fortunes of many a Christian home.
 Every capitalist government is drenched with the blood of the Negro.

-British capitalism in South Africa, the French in the Cameroons, Belgium in the Congo, and the German Empire in Damaraland - they all constitute the blackest record in human history of mass slaughters and human violation of every primative human right continued up to the present day.
+British capitalism in South Africa, the French in the Cameroons, Belgium in the Congo, and the German Empire in Damaraland - they all constitute the blackest record in human history of mass slaughters and human violation of every primitive human right continued up to the present day.
 Even the liberation of the American slave was only an incident of a civil war between two factions of property holders engaged in a quarrel over the forms of exploitation, and was not the aim of the war as is commonly supposed.
 And as an aftermath of that war there was created a social attitude towards the Negro race which leaves the one time chattel slaves still degraded outcasts among the peoples of the earth."